J16N/agoramedia/README.md

-# Agoramedia
+# AgoraMedia
- Hello, welcome to the Agoramedia repository.
+ Hello, welcome to the AgoraMedia repository.
  I made this repository to create a smooth workflow within us.
  If you like our work,you can definitely star it.